jonatasthome07/RockPaperScissor-JS/README.md

-# Rock, paper and scissor using Vanilla JS
+# Rock, paper and scissor - JavaScript

 ## What is rock, paper and scissor ?